Florida Counties That Allow RV LivingAnthony Day

 Waking up in the middle of nature, having breakfast under the trees, and returning to your RV after a day's hike sounds like a wonderful idea, but it isn't as appealing if you're living under constant fear of your RV being towed away because the county you parked in doesn't allow RV living.
 Considering the possibility that your home might be towed away due to improper parking, one has to wonder, which Florida counties allow RV living?

-However, things aren't as simple as hooking up your RV to a power outlet, especially if you're traveling/living with children in your RV.
+However, RV life is not as simple as hooking up your RV to a power outlet, especially if you're traveling/living with children in your RV.
 You have a ton of other requirements you're legally obliged to fulfill, not to mention regulations imposed by the HOA.
 Luckily, none of those rules and regulations are so strict as to deny you parking, at least for one night.

 We gathered and cross-referenced information from various RV-enthusiastic websites and forums to present you with the best possible answer and help you make an informed decision about whether full-time living in an RV is something you would consider.